ArtisticRoomba/misc-printer-manual/uPrint SE Plus/general info.md

 - `le` for the printer's exception log (error log).
 - `gp` for getting the printer's recent POST information.

 You can use TeraTerm to submit axis movement commands and to control head and chamber temps.
-Check the brief [TeraTerm Manual] as well as the `help` command for more info.
+Check the brief TeraTerm section in the [manual](https://github.com/ArtisticRoomba/misc-printer-manual/blob/main/uPrint%20SE%20Plus/uPrint%20SE%20Plus%20Service%20Manual.pdf) as well as the `help` command for more info.

 **WARNING: While using axis move commands, the printer has no safeguards in place to prevent damage when moving the axises.
 Blind movements may cause the toolhead to collide with the frame, breaking fragile parts such as the head toggle bar or leveling sensor.**